gautierbureau/helper/xml.md

 If the XML input has namespaces, tags and attributes with prefixes in the form prefix:sometag get expanded to {uri}sometag where the prefix is replaced by the full URI.
 Also, if there is a default namespace, that full URI gets prepended to all of the non-prefixed tags.

-XML, XPat, XLink, XQuery, XPointer, XSLT, XSL, XSD, DTD, DOM
+XML, XPath, XLink, XQuery, XPointer, XSLT, XSL, XSD, DTD, DOM

 https://www.w3schools.com/xml/xsl_functions.asp
 https://www.w3schools.com/xml/xsl_elementref.asp